kevinfrei/EMP/README.md

 - Make playlists filter for songs that actually exist in the DB
 - Make MusicDB updates due to location changes work properly
-  - There's a race condition: The MusicDB gets re-sent before the new MusicDB gets created
+  - There's a race condition: The updated MusicDB request gets replied to before the MusicDB update occurs
-- mediainfo.js crashes a lot on my Mac Mini.
-Stop using it?

 ### Core Capabilities